There are two common misconceptions about what happens to your debts when you die.

 Where you were in a Bankruptcy or a Protected Trust Deed, and were discharged, but your Trustee was not at the date of your death, your Executor should take legal advice on any life insurance policies as there is a strong legal argument, supported by case law, that the Trustee may not be allowed to cash in your life insurance policies (see here), if your death occurred 4 years after the date of your insolvency (this is a complex area of law and legal advice should be taken).

-If you are in a Bankruptcy or a Protected Trust Deed when you die, you Trustee will have no legal responsibility to pay your funeral costs or deathbed expenses, so these can fall upon your family.
+If you are in a Bankruptcy or a Protected Trust Deed when you die, your Trustee does have a legal responsibility to pay your funeral costs or deathbed expenses, so these don’t fall upon your family.
+However, the Trustee’s fees and expenses get prority, so these get paid first, so there may not be enough to pay all the costs.

 If an Executor is appointed to wind up your estate, and the Trustee for your Bankruptcy or Protected Trust Deed is still in office, they can only deal with assets that do not form part of your estate being dealt with by the Trustee.